NathanSkene/EWCE/README.md

 The *EWCE* package is in the process of being added to Bioconductor but, in the meantime, is available from github.
-To be able to install the package one needs first to install R then run the following lines of
+To be able to install the package one needs first to install the devel version of R (version 4.1) which can be found at <https://cran.r-project.org/> and then run the following lines of code:
-code:

     if (!require("devtools")) {
       install.packages("devtools")